Understanding Cone Geometry

 Gentler, more forgiving cone

-Shallower cone, smaller drainage holes, flat ribs.
+Shallower cone (~45°), smaller drainage holes, flat ribs.
 Slower flow than V60.
 More forgiving for beginners.
 Produces rounder, less bright profiles.
+Japanese design emphasizing ease of use over precision control.

 Kono Dripper